 What is Statutory Reserve?

-Statutory Reserve is the amount of money, securities or assets that need to be set aside as a legal requirement by insurance companies and financial institutions to cover its claims or obligations which are due in the near future.
-This is a mandatory reserve since the Government does not want to take chances in case an insurance company fails to make payments for the insured peril.
+Statutory Reserve is the amount of money, securities, or assets that need to be set aside as a legal requirement by insurance companies and financial institutions to cover its claims or obligations which are due in the near future.
+It is a mandatory reserve since the Government does not want to take chances in case an insurance company fails to make payments for the insured peril.

-This is a legal reserve that is required to be maintained in accordance with the standards that are set by the regulating body for the sector which may vary from country to country.
+It is a legal reserve that is required to be maintained in accordance with the standards that are set by the regulating body for the sector, which may vary from country to country.
 The primary aim for maintaining a statutory reserve is for the organization to meet its obligations promised to its customers even if it is running into losses.

 Types of Statutory Reserve